andrea-liliana/andrea-liliana/README.md

 <h1> Hi there 👋 </h1>

 <p><!--em-->I'm Andrea Gómez Herrera and I studied mathematics with focus on probability and statistics at the <a href="https://www.unam.mx/">UNAM</a> and then decided to go into tech.
-Now I am a last year masters student in Data Science at the <a href="https://www.uliege.be/cms/c_8699436/fr/uliege">University of Liège</a> and currently working as Data scientist at Dev.f.
+Now I am a fresh graduated from the master in Data Science at the <a href="https://www.uliege.be/cms/c_8699436/fr/uliege">University of Liège</a>.
 <!--/em--></p>